fosslight/hub-guide-en/learn/2_fosslight_report.md

 ## Sheet Content Creation
 {: .left-bar-title }
-Although the sheet is automatically generated using the FOSSLight Scanner, any missing or inaccurate information must be manually reviewed and supplemented.
+By using [FOSSLight Scanner](https://fosslight.org/fosslight-guide/scanner/), DEP, SRC, and BIN sheets can be automatically generated at the same time.
+However, you must manually check and supplement any missing or inaccurate information.

 ### Common Requirements
 {: .specific-title}